How to start an online business in Malaysia

 Do I need a business plan for an online business?

 Yes, but it can be shorter than a traditional business plan.
 A one-page plan that you update regularly works well for most online startups.
+Planning forces you to think through your budget, audience, and marketing approach before you commit money.

 How much money do I need to start an online business?

-What's the best online business model for beginners?
+What is the best online business model for beginners?

 Service-based businesses are often easiest to start because they require minimal upfront investment.
 You can begin offering consulting, coaching, design, or freelance services with skills you already have.
+Dropshipping is another low-cost option if you prefer selling physical products.

 How long does it take to make money from an online business?